yyz18/timeoff-management-application-ci-cd/README.md

 <h3> Technology Stack </h3>
 <p>
-The pipeline is implemented in AWS utilizing some open sources tools.
+The pipeline is implemented in AWS utilizing various open sources tools.
 The following is a list of the tools employed:
 </p>

 __GitHub__ serves as the source code management repository <br> __Jenkins__ implements CI/CD pipeline <br> __Ansible__ packages the application into a docker image and uploads it to Docker Hub <br> __Docker Hub__ stores the application docker image <br> __Kubernetes__ runs application containers <br>